Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

     ![Mapping Salesforce](../../Assets/Screenshots/DataHub/Settings/ETL/Salesforce/Mapping.png "[Mapping Salesforce]")

-2. Click the row of the *Product Language (CommerceCloud Actindo)* destination attribute on the left side.
+2. Click the row of the *Product Language (CommerceCloud Actind)* destination attribute on the left side.
-    The *Settings* section for the *Product Language (CommerceCloud Actindo)* attribute mapping is displayed on the right side.
+    The *Settings* section for the *Product Language (CommerceCloud Actind)* attribute mapping is displayed on the right side.

     ![Mapping translation](../../Assets/Screenshots/DataHub/Settings/ETL/Salesforce/Translation.png "[Mapping translation]")

 3. Click the *Extension* drop-down list in the *Settings* section and select the **Tree-To-String defining values (CommerceCloud)** option.
 All extensions that are matching the data type of the destination attribute are displayed in the drop-down list.
     The *Source attribute* drop-down list is displayed left to the *Extension* drop-down list and the *Configuration* section is displayed below the *Settings* section.

-4. Click the *Source attribute* drop-down list and select the **Geo code** attribute.
+4. Click the *Source attribute* drop-down list and select the corresponding PIM tree node attribute.
 All attributes with a data type that matches the selected ETL extension are displayed in the list.

+    > [Info] The translation of the attribute will only succeed if the selected PIM tree node attribute contains the translations.

-5. Enter a comma **,** in the *Separator* field in the *Configuration* section.
+5. Configure the settings in the *Configuration* section as desired.

-6. Click the *Relevant locale (applies for single language attributes)* drop-down list and select the **English** option.
-All available languages are displayed in the list.
+    > [Info] The configuration settings have no functional meaning for the mapping.

     ![Configuration translation](../../Assets/Screenshots/DataHub/Settings/ETL/Salesforce/ConfigurationTranslation.png "[Configuration translation]")

-7. Click the [SAVE] button in the upper right corner.
+6. Click the [SAVE] button in the upper right corner.
     The changes have been saved.
 The *Settings* section is hidden.
 The assigned mapping is displayed in the list of attribute mappings on the left side.

     > [Info] Be aware that you have to rerun the mapping to apply the changes made to the attribute, see [Rerun an ETL mapping](../../DataHub/Operation/01_ManageETLMappings.md#rerun-an-etl-mapping).
     Note that any changes made to the translations in the tree node attribute will not be uploaded automatically, even if rerunning the mapping.
 You must set the corresponding offer to inactive and set it to active again to synchronize the changes.

-[comment]: <> (Stimmt das mit der Configuration? oder ist das individuell bzw. vom shop abhängig?)

 ## Salesforce product data particularities

-There are a few particularities regarding the Salesforce product data that must be taking into account:
+There are several particularities regarding the Salesforce product data that must be taking into account:

-**Master catalog**
+### Master catalog

 A catalog is a product tree.
 You can assign certain nodes from a certain catalog to a product and thus divide it into different categories.
 The product data are part of the catalog.
 Every product in Salesforce must belong to a catalog.
 This catalog, who owns the product, is the master catalog.
 The product belongs to the master catalog but must not be assign to a category within the master catalog.
 The master catalog in Salesforce determines which fields are available for a product.
 Regardless of which catalog a product belongs to, the product can be assigned to other catalogs as well.